OsiriX-Foundation/deid-form/specification.md

 All tags not addressed by the Basic Profile MUST be retained.

+The following UID Attributes must be considered to be part of

 The Retain UIDs Option MUST NOT be used.

 ### Notes on De-identification Action Codes (Table E.1-1a)

 - *D* - Dummy values MUST be chosen in a manner that ensures they can not be confused with original data.
-- *U* - Internal consistency of ALL UIDs in the de-identified dataset MUST be ensured, including but not limited to SOPInstanceUID, SeriesInstanceUID, and StudyInstanceUID.
+- *U* - Internal consistency of ALL UIDs in the de-identified dataset MUST be ensured, including but not limited to SOPInstanceUID, SeriesInstanceUID, StudyInstanceUID, Instance Creator UID, etc. UIDs beginning with `1.2.840.10008.` MUST NOT be modified.
 - The proper action codes MUST be used for the SOP Instance being de-identified.

 ## Form Interpretation